Thomas Cass (surveyor): Political career and community involvement

 Cass contributed much to the public life in early Canterbury.
 He stood for election in the Town of Christchurch electorate for the first Provincial Council on 3 September 1853.
 Five candidates contested the three positions, and Cass received the highest number of votes at 77.
 The two other successful candidates were Samuel Bealey and Richard Packer (74 and 71 votes, respectively).
 Charles Fooks (a brother-in-law of Guise and Joseph Brittan) and Edward Dobson were defeated (at 51 and 21 votes, respectively).
 Cass resigned on 12 February 1855, and Fooks was elected unopposed to the vacancy.

 The Canterbury Provincial Council had an Executive Council (comparable to today's cabinet), and those appointed to it were not necessarily elected members at the time.
 After William Hamilton resigned from the Executive Council in mid-June 1857, Canterbury's Superintendent James FitzGerald made two appointments on 29 June of that year: Cass and Richard Harman.
 After FitzGerald resigned in September 1857, William Sefton Moorhouse succeeded him as Superintendent in the following month, and Cass remained on the Executive Council.

 The elections for the second Provincial Council were held in November 1857, where six candidates stood for four positions in the Town of Christchurch electorate.
 Cass came fourth with 96 votes, only one vote ahead of the fifth candidate; the other successful candidates were Richard Packer (165 votes), Charles Wellington Bishop (160 votes), and Charles Fooks (152 votes).

 In July 1860, Cass resigned both from the Executive Council and his council membership due to ill health.
 He was re-appointed to the Executive Council on 10 November 1863 by the third Superintendent, Samuel Bealey, during his leadership crisis, but most of his executive (including Cass) resigned on 4 December 1863.
 Bealey was succeeded by Moorhouse in May 1866, and Cass was appointed to the Executive Council on 8 June 1866.
 Cass remained on the executive until 14 December 1866.
 Immediately after his departure, the Provincial Council discussed an honorarium for Cass, who had signalled his intention to retire as chief surveyor due to his chronic asthma.
 The Cass Pension Bill 1867 was assented to by the Superintendent in mid-January of that year, which gave Cass an annual honorarium of £250.

-Cass went to England in 1867 and became immigration agent for the Canterbury Province, succeeding Crosbie Ward, who had died in London in November 1867.
+Cass went to England in 1867 and became an immigration agent for the Canterbury Province, succeeding Crosbie Ward, who had died in London in November 1867.
 Cass returned to New Zealand in the following year.

 He was secretary for the Canterbury Jockey Club.